lucatume/di52/README.md

     // $three === $four;

 ### Instance binding
-Finally the container can resolve the request for an interface or class implementation to an object instance
+Finally the container can resolve the request for an interface or class implementation to an object instance:

      $classOne = new ClassOne();
     $container->bind('InterfaceOne', $classOne);